department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/topline-summary.md

 - **Beneficiary** (e.g. survivors, military retirees, caregivers)

 > “Top three would be compensation, education, and pension.” - P3

 > “Filing a claim is a big one, and then checking the status.” - P12

 > “Most folks are looking for the tax letter.” - P5

 > “Survivors’ benefits is a big one.” - P2

-Note: One of the things I’m working on for the full report is a comprehensive list of the terms in these four categories and mapping important relationships between them (in so far as they surfaced in the interviews).
+**Note:** One of the things I’m working on for the full report is a comprehensive list of the terms in these four categories and mapping important relationships between them (in so far as they surfaced in the interviews).
 Here’s a sneak peek at a relational table of benefits, tasks, and whether a Regional Office can help:

 ![benefitchart](https://user-images.githubusercontent.com/51967950/208009144-270f148a-59bf-4d55-b94a-492027d03447.png)

-#### Finding #2

-- More details on Finding #2
-- These details could be key words, actions, or test outcomes

-> Quote (if relevant)
+#### 2 - Public Contact staff primarily assist with the benefit of _disability compensation_

+- Public Contact staff have end-to-end insight into the disability compensation process: determining eligibility, filing claims, checking claim status, filing appeals, resolving payment issues, etc.
+- 6/12 participants listed compensation in the top three most common services

+> “90% of the Veterans coming in are concerned about ‘What’s my percentage and how much money am I getting?’” - P7

+> “Everyone understands that… this is where the money begins.
+Anything for money, they’re coming in.” - P5

+> “It’s usually tied around ‘Where is my money?’” - P2

 #### Finding #3